ukwhatn/confluence-markdown-exporter/README.md

 | auth.jira.pat | Jira Personal Access Token | "" |

 You can always view and change the current config with the interactive menu above.

+### Configuration for Target Systems

+Some platforms have specific requirements for Markdown formatting, file structure, or metadata.
+You can adjust the export configuration to optimize output for your target system.
+Below are some common examples:

+#### Obsidian

+- **Document Titel**: Obsidian already displays the document title.
+Ensure `export.include_document_title` is `False` so the documented title is not redundant.
+- **Breadcrumbs**: Obsidian already displays page breadcrumbs.
+Ensure `export.breadcrumbs` is `False` so the breadcrumbs are not redundant.

+#### Azure DevOps (ADO) Wikis

+- **Absolute Attachment Links**: Ensure `export.attachment_href` is set to `absolute`.

 ### Custom Config File Location